the-deep-learners/TensorFlow-LiveLessons/README.md

 # TensorFlow-LiveLessons
-This repository is home to the code that accompanies the *Deep Learning with TensorFlow* LiveLessons that will become available within the O'Reilly Safari environment in Summer 2017.
+This repository is home to the code that accompanies the *Deep Learning with TensorFlow* LiveLessons that will become available within the [O'Reilly Safari](https://www.safaribooksonline.com/) environment in August 2017.

 ## Installation